FERTILE EARTH ACUPUNCTURE & HERBAL MEDICINE · ENCINITAS, CA

 Not local to Encinitas or North County San Diego?
 Fertility Club is Laura's online fertility support program — the same framework, available wherever you are.

-Ready to address what's actually driving your endometriosis?
+Ready to address what's really driving your endometriosis?

 Your first appointment at Fertile Earth is where we build the full picture — your diagnosis, your cycle, your pattern, your goals — and build a plan that works in the terrain your other treatments haven't reached.